Julia Fordham

-Julia Fordham (born 10 August 1962) is a British singer-songwriter.
+Julia Fordham (born 10 August 1962) is an English singer.
 Her professional career started in the early 1980s, under the name "Jules Fordham", as a backing singer for Mari Wilson and Kim Wilde, before signing a recording contract of her own later that decade.
-Fordham is now based in California.
+She is now based in California.

 Career

 1980s

 In 1988, Fordham released her first album on Circa Records, simply titled Julia Fordham.
 After a round of publicity including an appearance on the BBC1 Wogan chat show in April 1988, it reached No. 20 in the UK Albums Chart and eventually earned a gold disc.
 The album contains the top 40 single "Happy Ever After" (which peaked at No. 27 in August 1988).
 The album also charted in the US, reaching No. 118 on the Billboard 200 chart.

 Fordham released her second album, Porcelain, in 1989.
 The album charted at No. 13 and was certified silver by the British Phonographic Industry.
 It was Fordham's only album to chart on the US top 100, reaching No. 74.